Pandi3a/Bash-Shell-Fun/README.md

-# Linux-Fun
+# Bash/Shell-Fun
-Python and Bash scripts built for fun and ease
+Bash scripts built for fun and ease